Clivern/Walrus/README.md

     </p>
 </p>

 Walrus is a fast, secure and reliable backup system suitable for modern infrastructure.
-With walrus, you can backup services like MySQL, PostgreSQL, Redis, etcd or a complete directory with a short interval and low overhead.
+With walrus, you can backup services like SQLite, MySQL, PostgreSQL, Redis, etcd or a complete directory with a short interval and low overhead.
 It supports AWS S3, digitalocean spaces and any S3-compatible object storage service.

 ## Documentation